NSombekke/Logic-LLM/blogpost.md

 Niels Sombekke, AnneLouise de Boer, Roos Hutter, Rens Baas, Sacha Buijs
 ---

 In this blogpost, we explore, reproduce, and build upon the findings from the paper [LOGIC-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning](https://arxiv.org/abs/2305.12295).
-This paper presents a novel framework, Logic-LM, which combines Large Language Models (LLMs) and Symbolic Solvers for reasoning tasks.
+This paper presents a novel framework, Logic-LM, which integrates Large Language Models (LLMs) with symbolic solvers to improve logical problem-solving.

 The objective of this blogpost are:
 1. Reproducing the results of the original paper to investigate its reproducibility.